Web Header and Footer Requirements

 The web header and footer, as well as the umn.edu domain, may only be used by a campus, college, unit, department, or center to conduct official University business.

-To get the new header and footer code, see the Web Header and Footer Download page for instructions.
+To get header and footer code, see the Web Header and Footer Download page for instructions.

 If you have questions or comments about the header and footer requirements, please contact email@example.com.